“I think the future of football lies in mental health and wellbeing.”

 The rundown, based on publicly available information about managers and their psychology-focused backroom staff, profiles the people charged with improving players’ psychological performance and wellbeing.

 The onus on clubs to provide elite-level support in this area has arguably never been greater.
-Mental health has proved decisive in Simone Biles’ decision to stop competing at this summer’s Olympics and Ben Stokes announcing his intention to take an ‘indefinite break’ from cricket.
+Mental health proved decisive in Simone Biles’ decision to stop competing at the Tokyo Olympics and Ben Stokes announcing his intention to take an ‘indefinite break’ from cricket.
 World-class athletes from all sports need access to leading psychologists and football is no different.

 Are Premier League teams rising to the challenge?
 The evidence is mixed.
 Dr Misia Gervis, a former psychology consultant to the England Women’s team, spoke recently of a stark contrast between the wealth of resources dedicated to enhancing physical performance and the skeletal nature of most clubs’ psychology operations.

-Manchester United and Tottenham, two of the world’s richest clubs, have no discernible first team-focused psychology department or publicly-listed lead psychologist in place, at the time of writing.
-Whilst Manchester City, Liverpool and Chelsea all boast highly-regarded support systems, a significant number of clubs beyond the ‘Big Six’ follow the example set by United and Spurs.
+Tottenham, one of the world’s richest clubs, have no discernible first team-focused psychology department or publicly-listed lead psychologist in place, at the time of writing.
+Whilst Manchester City, Liverpool and Chelsea all boast highly-regarded support systems, a significant number of clubs beyond the ‘Big Six’ follow the example set by Spurs.
 Leeds, Newcastle and Wolves are just three of the teams without established senior-level psychology setups .

 In many cases, clubs will point to the psychological expertise possessed by managers or the mental health support offered to their Academy intakes (mandated under the Elite Player Performance Programme) as evidence of a commitment to the wellbeing of players.
 It’s also worth noting that individual squad members often employ psychologists on a one-to-one basis: Jack Harrison and Tyrone Mings are just two of the players to have publicly stated they consult sports psychologists not directly affiliated to their clubs.